-Rush County is served by the Southwest office of KU Medical Center's Area Health Education Centers (AHECs) in Garden City, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Rush County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 1 student from Rush County is currently studying at KU Medical Center.
+- 2 students from Rush County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 2 KU Medical Center graduates live and/or practice in Rush County.
+- 3 KU Medical Center alumni live and/or practice in Rush County.

 - 1 health care provider has been placed in Rush County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.